microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

     this feature.

   * _Clipboard history:_ Windows 10 version 1809 (October/November 2018 update)
     introduced a new built-in clipboard history manager.
+The Project Reunion SDK could allow us to bring the clipboard history manager to older Windows versions.
-Using the same "main package" as the [Project Reunion brokering system]( ../../docs/README.md#brokering), we could install a Windows process to host the shared memory for the clipboard history, allowing us to bring the APIs and user interface for clipboard history to older Windows versions.
+    To do this, we might conceivably use the same "main package" as the [Project Reunion brokering system]( ../../docs/README.md#brokering) to install a Windows process
+    to host the shared memory for the clipboard history.
+    Then, the APIs and user interface for clipboard history could be ported to work on that main package process rather than the code shipping in Windows.
     (We could also consider using [PowerToys](
       https://github.com/microsoft/PowerToys) as the delivery vehicle
     for the clipboard history UI, while keeping the shared memory store